Skip to Main Content

 Can I require a Writing Center consultation for an assignment?

 There are many instructors who require consultations on assignments.
 If you choose to require your students to use the Writing Center, we request that you contact us 260-481-5740 or writingcenter@pfw.edu to let us know about the expected influx of students and to provide a copy of your assignment so that we can be prepared to assist your students.
 Also, please remember that many students use the center, especially as midterms and finals approach, so appointments can become scarce.
-Please ask your students to make their appointments early, as they may not be able to meet with a consultant before the assignment due date if they wait too long.
+Please ask your students to make their appointments early or put an early deadline on the Writing Center requirement, as students may not be able to meet with a consultant before the due date if they wait too long.

 How frequently can students have appointments?